ceciliabinck/cook-with-me/README.md

 Therefor these are the four colours I am going to use in this project.
 The colours orange and yellow I will be using more primary and red and green I will be using to high lights.

+### Styling

+I want to keep the styling of the different pages simple and quite as I choose some bright and intense colours.
+The navbar will consists of two bright colours to get the attention of the users.
+The background of the different pages will stay white

 ## Wireframes